raymagalhaes/rzx-dark-ui/README.md

-# Atom rzx light theme
+# Atom rzx dark theme

-This is a minimalistic light theme for Atom.
+This is a minimalistic dark theme for Atom.

 ## How to install

 ```
-apm install rzx-light-ui
+apm install rzx-dark-ui
 ```
 # Screenshot